qrobinso/augustus/README.md

   - API key management

 - 🔍 **Filtering & Organization**
-  - Filter by listened status
+  - Filter by listened status (All, Listened, Not Listened)
   - Filter by cast/hosts
-  - Filter by topics
+  - Filter by topics (multi-select with color coding)
+  - Collapsible filter panels with state persistence
   - Search and pagination
+  - Featured briefing card for latest content

 ### Technical Features